theHrDev/bash-script/README.md

-This repo consist of different script
+This repo consist of different scripts used for different task(automating)